Jharkhand election result: Hemant Soren leads in Barhait, his wife Kalpana trailing in Gandey

 The chief minister’s brother, Basant Soren, was also trailing from the Dumka Assembly seat.

-Jharkhand Mukti Morcha leader and Chief Minister Hemant Soren is currently leading with a margin of over 8,000 votes from the Barhait seat in the ongoing Assembly elections in the state, data from the Election Commission showed on Saturday.
+Jharkhand Mukti Morcha leader and Chief Minister Hemant Soren is currently leading with a margin of nearly 18,000 votes from the Barhait seat in the ongoing Assembly elections in the state, data from the Election Commission showed on Saturday.

 Jharkhand Mukti Morcha candidate Basant Soren, who is Hemant Soren’s brother, was also trailing in the Dumka Assembly seat.
-Basant Soren had secured over 21,000 of the total votes counted, while the BJP’s Sunil Soren received over 26,000 votes.
+Basant Soren had secured over 51,000 of the total votes counted, while the BJP’s Sunil Soren received more than 53,000 votes.

 Overall, the Jharkhand Mukti Morcha-led alliance had crossed the majority mark in the early trends for the state’s Assembly election results.

-While the Jharkhand Mukti Morcha was leading in 30 seats, the Congress was ahead in 13 and the Rashtriya Janata Dal in five constituencies.
-The Communist Party of India (Marxist-Leninist) (Liberation) was leading in one seat.
+While the Jharkhand Mukti Morcha was leading in 31 seats, the Congress was ahead in 14 and the Rashtriya Janata Dal in four constituencies.
+The Communist Party of India (Marxist-Leninist) (Liberation) was leading in two seats.

-Also read: Are Adivasi voters in Jharkhand being swayed by the BJP’s infiltration narrative?
+- Are Adivasi voters in Jharkhand being swayed by the BJP’s infiltration narrative?

+- How BJP made a dispute between an Adivasi and a Muslim family an election issue in